 I was raised in the Bluegrass State, surrounded by conservatism, unwavering christian values, and thick southern drawl.
 As a child I fixated on colors and shapes.
 I didn't really understand what each one meant but somehow, I related to them.
 I gave them my own meanings, paired them together and scribbled the nightmares and time away until I eventually matured into a despondent teenage gal.

 At a time when ''fitting in'' was paramount, I failed.
-Despite my attempts, I could not fit the mold, I was weak and without a solution.
-Frequently I blamed my race for sabotaging me, for giving me this strange and unruly African hair, these thick pink lips and this dark color which I could never seem to wash off or cover up, no matter how hard I tried.
+Despite my attempts, I could not fit the mold and I was without a solution.
+Frequently and immaturely I blamed my race for ''sabotaging'' me, for giving me this strange and thick African hair, these bold features and this dark color which I could never seem to wash off or cover up, no matter how hard I tried.
 Other times I blamed my sex, because I was just as frightened, disgusted and ashamed of my sex as I was my race.
-I was humiliated and constantly teased for something that I had absolutely no say in, as if I had asked to be born this certain way.
+As if I had asked to be born this certain way.
+No one has a say in such a thing.
 I realized that I couldn't escape who I was and that was that.

 I should also clarify that there are some things which I refuse to discuss because I am still confronting the past.

 Eventually I coped with my issues and insecurities on my own terms and began self injuring.
 Scissors, razors, kitchen knives, glass, my fists, walls, furniture.
-With each slash of the blade I felt more secure, with each punch to my body or face, I felt loved.
+With each slash I felt more secure, with each self inflicted blow to my body or face, I felt in control.
 The isolation was frigid, the constant flood of racing thoughts was debilitating and the keloids and scars were repulsive, so at this point I was completely alienated.
 I felt dirty and shameful.
 I could not hide from myself, I had no one to confide in and I was scared and extremely self conscious.

-Covering myself daily, with sweaters and heavy makeup, out of fear that someone would see the deep scars and bruising or make eye contact with me, I was unsure of where to go from there but still carried my interest for art.
+Covering myself daily, with sweaters and heavy makeup, out of fear that someone would see the deep scars and bruising or make eye contact with me and notice how sallow and weak I was becoming.
+I was unsure of where to go from there but still carried my interest for art.
 I desperately needed an outlet and I found art to be my only healthy option.
 I attempted to start creating more, using anything that I could find, I tried to draw or paint my feelings and purge myself of the things that haunted me.

 The colors felt like the chill after the rain, each brush stroke was meaningful.
 It felt right.